leangjia/blender_docs/manual/physics/fluid/type/domain/cache.rst

 .. _bpy.types.FluidDomainSettings.use_resumable_cache:

 Use Resumable Cache
-   Additional data will be saved so that bake jobs can be resumed after pausing.
-Because more data will be written to disk it is recommended to avoid enabling this option when baking at high resolutions.
+   Extra data will be saved so that you can be resumed baking after pausing.
+Since more data will be written to drive it is recommended to avoid enabling this option when baking at high resolutions.

 .. _bpy.types.FluidDomainSettings.cache_data_format: